sontruongces/liferay-portal/modules/dxp/apps/osb/osb-koroneiki/documentation/authentication.markdown

 ### API Authentication

-The Authentication Token will need to be included as a header in the API request.
+The Authentication Token needs to be included as a header in the API request.
 - ex. `curl -H "API_Token: xxxxx"`